-Indonesia’s Widodo tells AP he’ll push economy, labor reform
+AP Interview: Indonesia leader to speed reform in final term

 Widodo in 2017 banned Hizbut Tahrir Indonesia, a smaller group than the Islamic Defenders Front that campaigned for a global caliphate.

-As Widodo waded into the crowd after prayers at the mosque in Tanah Tinngi, he posed for dozens of selfies, one of his trademark moves, clearly relishing the adoration.
-He’s become so adept at the selfie routine that he frequently took the cell phone from excited supporters and snapped the photo for the sake of speed.
+As Widodo waded into the crowd after prayers at the mosque in Tanah Tinggi, he posed for dozens of selfies, one of his trademark moves, clearly relishing the adoration.
+He’s become so adept at the selfie routine that he frequently took the cellphone from excited supporters and snapped the photo for the sake of speed.

 His security detail — men with crew cuts, colorful batik shirts and black pants — seemed relaxed despite the unpredictable nature of the walkabouts.